HOME

 On their best nights, though, they could beat the most professional of us, and even on their worst nights, they could still give any of us a physical beating.

-This particular night, against the far better-organized (and seemingly more talented) Coal Crackers, from the anthracite regions of Northeastern Pennsylvania, the Knights were having one of their better games.
+This particular night, against the far better-organized (and seemingly more talented) Coal Crackers, from the anthracite regions of Northeastern Pennsylvania, the Knights had one of their better games.
 They won, and a major reason was Waller's passing - and some incredible catches by a receiver I'd never seen before.

 Not that that was so unusual.
-The Knights were feared for the way they could come up with some very good players who would play a game or two for them and then vanish, never to play again.
+The Knights were feared for the way they could always seem to come up with some very good players who would play a game or two for them and then vanish, never to play for them again.

 Since there was no game program - I said that they were sandlotters - I had to ask a few of the Aston people who this guy was, and I was told his name was Papale, which they pronounced "pa-PAIL.".

-To shorten that list, we set up several free-agent tryout camps in different parts of the country, one of them near Philadelphia.
+To work our way through that list, we set up several free-agent tryout camps in different parts of the country, one of them near Philadelphia.

-In truth, very few of the free agents at any of our tryout camps literally walked in off the street.
 Despite our depiction by some in the media, we were not rag-tag.
-Most of the players had been pre-screened, based on my scouting and that of others in our organization, or on recommendations of former coaches; tryouts were by invitation only.
+Very few of the free agents at any of our tryout camps literally walked in off the street.
+Most of the players had been pre-screened, based on my scouting and that of others in our organization, or on recommendations of former coaches, and tryouts were by invitation only.
 (The NFL had fewer teams then, and far smaller rosters, which meant there were plenty of respectable free agents.)

-For this particular camp, we made sure that we issued an invitation to this guy Papale.
+For this particular camp, held in Medford, New Jersey, I made sure that we issued an invitation to this guy Papale.

 Overall, it was a reasonably productive camp.
-We looked at upwards of 150 guys and wound up inviting perhaps a dozen of them to come back later for another look.
+We looked at upwards of 150 guys and wound up inviting roughly a dozen of them to come back later for another look.
 One of the dozen was Papale.
-In fact, he was the big hit of the tryout.
+In fact, he was the big hit of the camp.

 Afterwards, our head coach and general manager, Ron Waller (no relation to quarterback John) shook his head in wonderment at what he'd seen.
-Papale was big (6-2, 190), he was very fast, he ran good patterns and he caught everything thrown near him.
-Waller (the coach), who'd spent the previous season as head coach of the Chargers,said "F--k, (roughly every tenth word out of his mouth was "F--k"), we didn't have anybody that good in San Diego!"
+Papale - Vince Papale - was big (6-2, 190), he was very fast, he ran good patterns and he caught everything thrown near him.
+Waller (the coach), who'd spent part of the previous season as head coach of the San Diego Chargers, said "F--k, (roughly every tenth word out of his mouth was "F--k"), we didn't have anybody that good in San Diego!"

-His biography revealed that although he didn't have a lot of organized football in his background - he attended a college that didn't have football - he had solid credentials as an athlete.
+Vince Papale's biography revealed that although he didn't have a lot of organized football in his background - he'd attended a college that didn't have football - he had solid credentials as an athlete.
 A very good athlete.
 He'd been captain of the track team at St. Joseph's College (now University) and had been a decathlete, a triple-jumper, a pole vaulter and a high-hurdler.

 But until the previous season with the Aston Knights, he'd never played organized football.
 And he was now 28 years old.

-The guy proved to be intense - fiercely driven to succeed - and he had the brains and the talent to go along with the drive.
+He would prove to be intense - fiercely driven to succeed - with the brains and the talent to go along with the drive.
 And now he had caught the coach's eye.
 I really think that Waller took something of a mentor's interest in seeing that his discovery would make it.
-Nothing wrong with that, necessarily.
+Nothing wrong with that.
 Coaches do it all the time.
 And this guy really was good.

-In 1975, with a new Bell head coach (Willie Wood - first black man, incidentally, to coach a modern-day pro football team), he played the entire season - all that there was, since the league folded about halfway through - but he didn't play that much offensively and he caught just one pass.
+In 1975, with a new Bell head coach in Willie Wood (first black man, incidentally, to coach a modern-day pro football team), he played the entire season - all that there was, since the league folded about halfway through - but he didn't play that much offensively and he caught just one pass.
 He backed up the Bell's starting wideouts, former Eagle Ben Hawkins and former Montreal Alouette Ron Holliday, as well as the tight end, former All-Pro Ted Kwalick, and he played on a lot of the special teams.

-Once he made it with the Eagles, he became a classic special-teamer, epitomizing the hardnose, blue-collar football that Eagles' fans appreciate.
-More than one reporter noted the resemblance to "Rocky," another Italian-American success story set in Philly.
+He made it with the Eagles and became a classic special-teamer, epitomizing the hardnose, blue-collar football that Eagles' fans appreciate.
+More than one reporter noted a resemblance to "Rocky," another Italian-American success story set in Philly.

-But Vince's story is not Rocky.
-Nor is it Rudy, a story, heartwarming though it may be, that's been challenged as phony by some of Rudy's contemporaries at Notre Dame.
+But Vince's story is not Rocky, a product of Hollywood.
+Nor is it Rudy, a story that's been challenged, heartwarming though it may be, as phony by some of Rudy's teammates at Notre Dame.

 Vince Papale's story is real.

-But don't believe for one minute that he was hiding under a rock until his "discovery" by the Eagles.
-I was no fan of Ron Waller, my boss, but he knew talent, and he was the one who first saw NFL potential in Vince Papale and gave him his chance to prove himself.
+But don't believe for one minute the movie's story that he was hiding somewhere (a "down-on-his-luck bartender," as the story goes) until his out-of-the-blue "discovery" by the Eagles.
+I was no fan of Ron Waller, my boss, but he knew talent, and he saw NFL potential in Vince Papale long before the Eagles signed him.

-Without Ron Waller, without the WFL, without the Aston Knights and the Seaboard League, the Vince Papale story would be totally unbelievable - which is the way Disney would prefer it to be.
+Without Ron Waller, without the WFL, without the Aston Knights and the Seaboard League, and without the athletic ability and determination of Vince Papale himself, the story would truly be unbelievable - which is the way Disney would prefer it to be.

 But they didn't have to monkey with the story.
-It's good enough story told straight.
+It's good enough told straight.

 THE PHILADELPHIA BELL ANNOUNCES VINCE PAPALE WILL BE GIVEN A FURTHER LOOK